 In web J2EE based Web applications, the Spring ApplicationContext registry is accessed by using Spring’s ContextLoader.
 This is achieved by adding a listener, ContextLoaderListener, to a web.xml file:

 In large scale projects where there are numbers of large classes/services, we break beans for Spring registry in two files.
 One is used to hold bean definitions for database connection settings, transaction management settings, DAOs, and Auto-number/Sequences needed for the database.
 Another file contains business layer service classes that are used throughout the application.
 Bean dependencies are defined in both files using another object in the same file.

 Dependency Injection in Web Applications

-Tapestry is used as front end of our applications that has rich support for Spring.
+Tapestry is used as the front end of our applications that has rich support for Spring.
 Spring services are heavily used in each page of UI.
 Mostly it is done by using annotation provided by Tapestry using code line shown below:

 public abstract CustomerService getCustomerService();